-VSSL JAVA Grind Guide
+VSSL JAVA Grind Guide for 2023

 One of the most frequent questions we get is “does your grinder work for espresso?”.
 The answer is yes!
 We worked extremely hard to make sure the tolerance and stability of the mechanisms would allow for finer espresso grinds.
 And while espresso drinkers might know their preferred grind size, we realize a lot of people are not as familiar with many of the coffee nuances.
 Fortunately VSSL Java comes with 50 grind settings, allowing for grind size to cover the entire range of brewing methods.

 Your VSSL Java comes pre-set with a default coarse grind setting.
 This is indicated with the grinding adjustment dial aligned to the top of the grinding bolt.
 To adjust for finer grinds, you simply turn the adjustment dial clockwise.
 What this does is closes the distance from the male burr part to the female burr part, resulting in finder grinds.
 Conversely, if you loosen the adjustment dial by turning it counterclockwise, the gap between the two parts increases, creating larger or coarser grinds.